rsvim/rsvim/README.md

 Roadmap and high-level design can be found in [RFC](https://github.com/rsvim/rfc), please submit your ideas and designs there if they need fairly large efforts.

-## Credits
+## Special Thanks

-Some source code is copied and referenced from following projects to implement the initial prototype of javascript runtime, and the [Minimum Common Web Platform API](https://min-common-api.proposal.wintertc.org/).
+When implementing the initial prototype of javascript runtime and the [Minimum Common Web Platform API](https://min-common-api.proposal.wintertc.org/) for RSVIM, a lot of source code and techncial design were learned from following projects:

-- [dune](https://github.com/aalykiot/dune): A hobby runtime for JavaScript and TypeScript.
+- Thanks to [@aalykiot](https://github.com/aalykiot) for the **[dune](https://github.com/aalykiot/dune)** project.
+Most of javascript runtime core components directly becomes it, including: ES modules, API bingings, typescript transformer and the most famous "async event loop".
-- [deno](https://deno.com/): A modern runtime for JavaScript and TypeScript.
+- Thanks to [@deno](https://github.com/denoland) team for the **[rusty_v8](https://github.com/denoland/rusty_v8)** and **[deno](https://github.com/denoland/deno)** project.
+An extremely simple way to easily embed the v8 js engine to rust project is provided by rusty_v8.
+RSVIM also follows most of deno's runtime API design, as they are very user friendly and ergonomic.

 ## Supporting the Project